erwinyo/License-Plate-Recognition/README.md

 This project automates vehicle number monitoring to empower law enforcement and security personnel.
 It helps enforce traffic regulations, deter unauthorized access, and ultimately improve road safety by providing a powerful tool for identifying and tracking vehicles of interest.

 # Demo video
-You can click this thumbnail for see the demo video

 ![Alt Text](demo.gif)